 Etihad to raise stake in cash-strapped Jet Airways: source

-[ABU DHABI] Etihad Airways plans to hike its stake in debt-laden Jet Airways, a person close to the Abu Dhabi carrier told Reuters late on Monday, further driving up shares of the Indian airline.
+ETIHAD Airways plans to increase its stake in debt-laden Jet Airways, a person close to the Abu Dhabi carrier said late on Monday, further driving up shares of the Indian airline.

 Mr Goyal's penchant for control, according to people who have worked with him, has emerged as a major obstacle as the airline tries to negotiate a rescue deal, Reuters reported last month.

-The person who spoke to Reuters, on condition of anonymity, said Mr Goyal was on his way out but did not clarify if that meant he was stepping down as chairman or from the board.
+The person, who spoke on condition of anonymity, said Mr Goyal was on his way out but did not clarify if that meant he was stepping down as chairman or from the board.

 Jet shares jumped as much as 7 per cent early on Tuesday, after spiking 16 per cent on Monday.
-Shares are trading at the highest levels in more than a month.
+Shares are trading at their highest levels in more than a month.

 Etihad putting more cash into Jet is conditional on Mr Goyal diluting his stake, another person told Reuters last month.
 The Abu Dhabi carrier currently owns 24 per cent in Jet.